codingchild2424/MonaCoBERT/README.md

 # Performance (changed)

+- Batch size: Batch size was 512.
+- Early stop: Early stop was 10.
+- Training, validation, test ratio: Training ratio was 80%, test ratio was 20%, valid ratio was 10% of training ratio.
+- Learning rate and optimizer: The learning rate was 0.001.
+Adam was used.

 |Dataset | Metrics | DKT | DKVMN | SAKT | AKT | CL4KT | MCB-NC | MCB -C
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ----
 |assist09 | AUC | 0.7285 | 0.7271 | 0.7179 | 0.7449 | 0.7600 | 0.8002 | 0.8059